In May, we’re running Academic Reboot, an interactive workshop to support you after an academic setback. Find details under How the program works.

-If you want to develop as a learner to meet new expectations and improve your academic performance, attend Learning How to Learn, a three-part workshop series to help you connect to success.
+If you want to develop as a learner to meet new expectations and improve your academic performance, attend Learning How to Learn, a four-part workshop series to help you connect to success.

 - discover the science of learning to actively engage in your studies